allenai/allennlp/README.md

 AllenNLP requires Python 3.6.1 or later.
 The preferred way to install AllenNLP is via `pip`.
 Just run `pip install allennlp` in your Python environment and you're good to go!

 If you need pointers on setting up an appropriate Python environment or would like to install AllenNLP using a different method, see below.

-Windows is currently not officially supported, although we try to fix issues when they are easily addressed.

 ### Installing via pip